SINTEF/dlite/doc/concepts.md

 Instances can be subdivided into:

-  - *Pure instances* containing actual data.
+  - *Data instances* containing actual data.
 These are serialised with a minimal header, only containing:
       - The UUID identifying the instance.
       - An optional reference to an URI uniquely identifying the instance.